Jack92829/Maze-Generation/README.md

 # Maze-Generation
 This uses the depth-first search algorithm of maze generation implemented with recursive backtracking

-The visualisation was accomplished through the use of pygame
+The algorithm was used in a variety of ways, including as a visualisation, an image generator and an ASCII-maze generator

 ![Alt Text](https://media2.giphy.com/media/fuEG943QAMbIy1TEUX/giphy.gif)